This long post is dedicated to readers who take day trips using public buses from Singapore to JB and wish to explore JB on foot.

 I especially love Hiap Joo’s fluffy, soft and moist banana cakes made only with fresh natural ingredients.

-Salahuddin makes those giant sized Bengali curry puffs that bring back memories of my school days in 1970s Singapore.
+Salahuddin bakery makes those giant sized Bengali curry puffs that bring back memories of my school days in 1970s Singapore.

 DINNER